MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Introduction

 Unlike reinforcement learning in VLMs' discrete language space, the action space of autonomous driving is a continuous trajectory space.
 Applications of reinforcement learning in the current VLA domain for autonomous driving can be categorized into two main paradigms: offline reinforcement learning for the action space and online reinforcement learning for the language space.
 Offline reinforcement learning is typically trained on fixed datasets composed of expert demonstrations, as shown in Fig.~\ref{fig: introduction} (a).
-These methods~\cite{zhou2025autovla, li2025recogdrive,yuan2025autodrive,jiang2025irl,zhou2025autovla} employ offline reinforcement learning with distinct reward functions~\cite{dauner2024navsim} to generate more feasible trajectories in the action space.
-Although they made great progress, offline reinforcement learning restricts the VLA model's ability to explore by interacting with the environment.
-Additionally, the optimization of trajectories in reinforcement learning cannot effectively optimize the reasoning ability of VLMs.
-To overcome these limitations, some other methods~\cite{huang2025vlm, jiang2025alphadrive} attempt to employ online reinforcement learning in the language space, as shown in Fig.~\ref{fig: introduction} (b).
-These methods treat the driving decision as the action and facilitate a deeper understanding of causal reasoning through online reinforcement learning, but they struggle to map driving decisions to specific and human-like driving trajectories effectively.
+These methods~\cite{zhou2025autovla, li2025recogdrive,yuan2025autodrive,jiang2025irl} employ offline reinforcement learning with distinct reward functions~\cite{dauner2024navsim} to generate more feasible trajectories in the action space.
+Although they made great progress, offline reinforcement learning limits the VLA model's ability to explore the environment through interaction.
+Additionally, trajectory optimization in reinforcement learning cannot effectively improve VLMs' reasoning ability.
+To overcome these limitations, some other methods~\cite{huang2025vlm, jiang2025alphadrive, Zhang_2026_CVPR} attempt to employ online reinforcement learning in the language space, as shown in Fig.~\ref{fig: introduction} (b).
+These methods formulate autonomous driving tasks as VQA tasks and treat driving decisions as actions, thereby facilitating deeper causal reasoning via online reinforcement learning.
+However, they struggle to map driving decisions to specific, human-like driving trajectories.
 Therefore, utilizing online reinforcement learning to enhance the performance of autonomous driving VLA requires further exploration.